Subscribe hereRSS of IELTS-Blog.com via RSS or via email Help

-IELTS Writing: telling the difference between formal and informal
+The IELTS Writing test: telling the difference between formal and informal

-As you know, Task 1 for GT module is a letter, and if the topic asks you to write to someone you know, that is an informal letter – as opposed to writing to someone you don’t know, which is formal.
+As you know, Task 1 for the GT module is a letter, and if the topic asks you to write to someone you know, that is an informal letter – as opposed to writing to someone you don’t know, which should be formal.

 The difference between formal and informal styles is mainly in the vocabulary.
 Informal words are the ones used in everyday conversations and formal are used in books, contracts, business letters and essays.
 If the task requires formal writing – avoid using informal vocabulary.
 If the task requires informal writing, such as a letter to a friend, avoid using formal ‘heavy’ words.